-Harold Stover, Music Theory & Organ Faculty
+Harold Stover, Music Theory and Organ

-HAROLD STOVER is a native of Latrobe PA, a graduate of the Juilliard School in New York, and a charter member of the conservatory faculty.
+Harold Stover is a native of Latrobe PA, a graduate of the Juilliard School in New York, and a charter member of the conservatory faculty.
 His performing career spans half a century and includes concerts on most major organ recital series in New York, at the National Cathedral in Washington, Westminster Abbey in London, Harvard and Princeton universities, and many other distinguished venues.